QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.5.1 =
+Upgrade to require users to be logged in, limit amount of total entries, and show mathematic formulas!

 = 3.4.1 =
 Upgrade for new preview mode, many design changes, and more!